Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Application I: The driven-dissipative Bose-Hubbard model

-The overall analysis provides a clear explanation of the nature of steady-state dissipative quantum chaos.
-In a driven-dissipative system, steady-state chaos can be caused by environment-induced fluctuations which reset the quantum trajectories at random times, effectively preventing the system from following its classical path in phase-space.
-This picture explains why dissipative quantum chaos occurs on a significantly larger region of parameters than that characterized by classical chaos, where the classical limit only displays fixed points or limit cycles.
-It provides a justification of why, in driven-dissipative quantum systems, a correspondence similar to the BGS correspondence \cite{bohigas_characterization_1984} in Hamiltonian quantum systems does not hold in general.
+The overall analysis provides a clear explanation of the nature of steady-state chaos.
+In a driven-dissipative system, steady-state chaos can be caused by environment-induced fluctuations that reset the quantum trajectories at random times, effectively preventing the system from following its classical path in phase space.
+This picture explains why DQC occurs on a significantly larger region of parameters than that characterized by classical chaos, where the classical limit only displays fixed points or limit cycles.
+The analysis of other quantities, such as the emission spectra or photon number within the resonator, does not show any qualitative difference in the description of the whole quantum chaotic region, despite the discrepancy with the classical limit.
+These findings ultimately justify our definition of DQC solely in terms of the quantum properties of the system and highlight how a quantum-to-classical correspondence may break down in driven-dissipative quantum systems.